 Cosmetic nursing enables nurses to cultivate relationships with their patients and to play a crucial role in improving their self-esteem while interacting with them more often.
 Nursing and patients may benefit equally from the resulting benefits.

 Salary for a cosmetic nurse will vary depending on their experience, location and employer.
 However, salaries in excess of $80,000 are quite common.
 Many employers offer commission or incentive-based packages which can increase earning potential.

-A cosmetic nursing specialization will not only pay well, but it is also on the rise as more clients seek out these procedures.
+A cosmetic or aesthetic medical nursing specialization will not only pay well, but it is also on the rise as more clients seek out these procedures.

 Nursing careers in Canada

 We will also show you the different types of nursing careers that you can pursue in Canada and what makes them different from each other:

 RPNs are required to possess foundational knowledge that combines nursing skills with sound judgment within the context of traditional nursing and bedside care like blood pressure readings, inserting catheters, or answering basic patient questions.
 Registered Practical Nurses require the least education and training but must complete a two-year practical nursing program from an accredited institution nonetheless.